Jictyvoo/MoonJohn/README.md

 Works like addScene method, so, lookup the "addScene" description.

-### switchScene(scene)
+### switchScene(scene, [message])

 This is the main method to switch between the scenes.
-Using this method, the current scene will be changed to the requested scene, if exists.
+Using this method, the current scene will be changed to the requested scene, if it exists, beyond that, you can pass a message to requested scene, and it will be put into the scene attributes.
 The previous scenes will be stored in a stack to know the previous scene if needed.

 ### previousScene()